mvsantos013/pdf-string-searcher/README.md

 # Explaining user interface
 You have a basic interface with only two input fields:
 - Link
   - This is a url of a webpage, it can be a normal page or a PDF one.
 If it is a normal page the algorithm will look for every PDF link at the page and search for the expression in each one of them.
 If it is a PDF page it will search for the expression in that PDF only.
+You can search multiple links at time separating them by ';'.
 - Expression
   - This is a text that you want to search in the PDFs, it is case insensitive, in other words, the expression "nAmE" is the same as "NAME".
+You can search for multiple expressions separating them by ';'.

 <p align="center">
   <img src="https://github.com/mvsantos013/pdf-string-searcher/blob/master/resources/imgs/pdf-string-searcher-gui.png?raw=true">